 The Monkey Temple

 You walk up the hill and reach a point where you can continue to the top or go ahead through a little village.
-The top will take you to a tiny temple with a 10 rupee entry fee, it’s not much to see but the views from there are worth the extra 10 minute walk.
+The top will take you to a tiny temple with a 10 rupee entry fee.
+It’s not much to see, but the view from there is worth the extra 10 minute walk.
 Carrying on through the village takes you down the other side of the hill.
-It’s a bit of a walk but you will reach a more built up area, then suddenly, out of nowhere, you turn around and behind you is a massive temple area, with pools filled with monkeys cleaning and another filled with people worshipping and praying.
+It’s a bit of a walk but you will reach a more built up area, then suddenly, out of nowhere, you turn around and behind you is a massive temple area, with pools filled with monkeys cleaning themselves and another one filled with people worshiping and praying.
 It is a true spectacle that is well worth the visit!
 A little tip though, people will try charge you for taking pictures.
 You can either tell them to go away, get over your reluctance and pay the small fee for a quiet life, or just not take pictures, but do not miss out on the memory of this place!

 The Palace of the Winds

-Head for lunch via Johari bazar (you can walk there from the palace of the winds).
-Here is a fab place to buy souvenirs; the street specializes in jewelry, clothing, craftwork and art.
+Head for lunch via Johari Bazar (you can walk there from the Palace of the Winds).
+Here is a fab place to buy souvenirs; the street specializes in jewelry, clothing, craft-work and art.
 It’s a bustling, busy area and there are plenty of places to get yourself a good deal!
-For lunch, restaurants are hard to come by but there is a fab place called ‘Jain Patang Udyog’ on a street called ‘Haldion Ka Rasta’ just off the main street.
+For lunch, restaurants are hard to come by, but there is a fab place called Jain Patang Udyog on the Haldion Ka Rasta street just off the main street.
 It serves Dal ki kachori with chatni, a local delicacy.

 The Jantar Mantar is situated next to the City Palace.
 Entry into the palace is quite expensive, however if you don’t want to go in you can have a quick look!
-It is also all within walking distance from the Palace of the Winds and Johari Bazar.
+It is also all within a walking distance from the Palace of the Winds and Johari Bazar.

-From the design of the palace with hidden corridors so the king’s 9 wives never had to cross paths; to the different bedrooms for summer and winter depending on the light; to the water pipe system that saved water for drought and is still in working condition today!
-There are so many wonderful photo opportunities and there is so much to see and learn, Amer fort is a must see in Jaipur!
+From the design of the palace with hidden corridors so that the king’s 9 wives never had to cross paths; to the different bedrooms for summer and winter depending on the light; to the water pipe system that saved water for drought and is still in working condition today!
+There are so many wonderful photo opportunities and there is so much to see and learn, Amer Fort is a must see in Jaipur!

 Amer Fort Light Show

-End the day under Amer fort watching the spectacular light and sound show which tells the story of Jaipur.
-Tickets are 200 rupees and the show lasts around 45 minutes.
+End the day under Amer Fort watching the spectacular light and sound show which tells the story of Jaipur.
+Tickets are 200 rupees, and the show lasts around 45 minutes.

-Some extra tips for visiting Jaipur?
+Extra tips for visiting Jaipur?

-Accept the fact that in Jaipur you are going to be paying ‘foreigner’ admission prices which will cost a great deal more than for locals.
+– Accept the fact that in Jaipur you are going to be paying foreigner admission prices which will cost a great deal more than for locals.
 Despite this, prices are all very reasonable!